Disturbed Sleep (Not What She Expected II)

 “He’s not as fun.”
 Sylin whined, slightly leaning his weight against her back, his voice more tired than usual.
 “What do you plan to order?”

 “Haven’t decided yet.”
 She mumbled, before realizing that she never considered Sylin.
-For all the time they’ve known each other, she’s never seen him eat.
+For all the time they’ve known each other, she’d rarely seen him eat.
 “What exactly do you eat?”
 She asked, suddenly flustered.

 “Pretty things.”
 He whispered into her ear, wrapping his arms around her waist, weight fully pressing into her back at this point.

 “We’re in public.”
 She whispered, slapping at his hands, trying to release his hold on her.
 Hot.
 Despite not really being human, his body temperature never varied much from hers.
 She put a hand to his forehead.
 Did his species get fevers?
-His skin definitely wasn’t this temperature, when she left her brother’s hospital room, only moments ago.
+His skin definitely hadn’t been this temperature when she left her brother’s hospital room, only moments ago.
 Her brows knitted in worry.

 “Ma’am.
 Are you going to order?”
 The cashier asked, annoyed.